This beet kvass recipe creates a healthy drink full of probiotics. Probiotics help boost your immune system and keep your gut healthy.

 - 2 tablespoons fresh whey or other starter culture, or a packet of commercial starter culture (optional – see notes)

-- Slice off the bottom of the beet and thoroughly scrub and peel.
+- Slice off the bottom of the beet and thoroughly scrub.
 Coarsely chop the beets and place in a tall glass container.

 - Mix together the filtered water, sea salt, whey (or starter culture) and create a brine.
 Pour the brine over the beets.
 Cover the container with an airlock or lid and keep at room temperature for 5-7 days, until it tastes sour like pickle juice.